TORONTO, ON - A young child suffered several broken bones following a pedestrian accident in east Toronto on Thursday evening....

-Bicycle Accidents Lawyer In Toronto
+Bicycle Accident Lawyer In Toronto

 Although you may follow these precautions, you may still have the unfortunate experience of being in an accident with a motor vehicle.
 In these circumstances it is extremely important to call the police.
 Be sure to ask for the contact and insurance information of the other driver and the contact information of any witnesses.